 To find the right option for your studies, you need to consider factors like the book’s layout, the quality and quantity of its practice questions, and how many practice tests it includes, to ensure that it complements your studying style.

 At BestReviews, we don’t accept products from manufacturers, so you can trust that our recommendations are completely unbiased.

-We also conduct field and expert research to help us get a better feel for the top GRE books on the market, which allows us to pass along all the info you need to make the best choice for your studying needs.
+We conducted field and expert research to get a better feel for the top GRE books on the market.
+Our hard work allows us to pass along all the info you need to make the best choice for your studying needs.

 If you’re ready to buy a GRE book, take a look at the matrix above for our top recommendations.

 For general tips on choosing a GRE book, continue reading our shopping guide.

 The GRE General Test is usually taken by individuals who’ve completed an undergraduate degree and are considering graduate school or business school.

 In fact, thousands of graduate and business schools around the world accept the GRE General Test for admission; it’s the most common admissions test for those types of graduate programs.

 If you’re applying to law school or medical school, however, you’ll need to take other specialized admissions tests.
 The LSAT is for law school admission, while the MCAT is the admissions test for medical school.

 Time management is one of the most important skills to master during your studying.
 You only have 3 hours and 45 minutes to take the GRE.